sdeLeverx/erp/README.md

 }
 ```

-Implicitly pushed all artifacts to the database.
+Implicitly push all artifacts to the database.

 ```bash
 cds deploy --to hana:erp-hana --store-credentials